 Reports show that nearly a billion dollars is overpaid each year by taxpayers who don’t take advantage of all the credits, deductions, and income adjustments they’re entitled to.
-Here are the top ten most common deductions that tax filers often overlook.
+Here are the twelve most common deductions that tax filers often overlook.
 Be sure to check with your accountant to make sure they apply to your particular circumstances.

-Taxpayers can deduct either state income tax or state sales tax off their total income.
+- State sales tax - Taxpayers can deduct either state income tax or state sales tax off their total income.
 The ability to deduct sales tax is fairly new, so not everyone does it.
 But if you’re lucky enough to live in one of the few states without an income tax, it’s a great deduction to take—if you’ve kept your purchase receipts.

-Moving Expenses for Your First Job - Most taxpayers know that moving expenses related to relocating for a new job are deductible.
+- Moving expenses for your first job - Most taxpayers know that moving expenses related to relocating for a new job are deductible.
 However, recent college graduates that move more than 50 miles from home are eligible to write off their moving costs, too.

-Costs associated with looking for a new job include resume preparation, employment agencies, air travel, taxis, printing costs, etc. are deductible, even if you didn’t land the job.
+- Job-hunting costs - Costs associated with looking for a new job include resume preparation, employment agencies, air travel, taxis, printing costs, etc. are deductible, even if you didn’t land the job.
 However, this only applies if your total miscellaneous itemized expenses exceed 2% of adjusted gross income.

-A lesser known fact is that parents can claim the credit for child-care expenses incurred over the summer (this includes camp expenses—as long as it’s a day camp that keeps the kids busy while the parents are at work).
+- Summer child care expenses - A lesser known fact is that parents can claim the credit for child-care expenses incurred over the summer (this includes camp expenses—as long as it’s a day camp that keeps the kids busy while the parents are at work).

-When you purchase a home, you may deduct the total points paid to obtain your mortgage all at once.
+- Mortgage refinancing points - When you purchase a home, you may deduct the total points paid to obtain your mortgage all at once.
 When you refinance, you can deduct the points as well—with a twist.
 Refinancing points must be deducted over the life of the loan (for example, with a 30-year loan, you could deduct 1/30th each year).
 However, when you sell or pay off the loan, you’re allowed to deduct all of the points not yet deducted (unless you refinance with the same lender).

-The Lifetime Learning Credit - Available to anyone taking college classes (whether towards a degree or not), the Lifetime Learning Credit is good for a 20% credit off tuition expenses, with a maximum of $2,000 on the first $10,000.
+- The lifetime learning credit - Available to anyone taking college classes (whether towards a degree or not), the Lifetime Learning Credit is good for a 20% credit off tuition expenses, with a maximum of $2,000 on the first $10,000.
 You can claim the credit on your tax return if you, your spouse or your dependents are enrolled at an eligible institution and you were responsible for paying college expenses.

-Working people used to be limited to a $5,000 childcare credit through their employer-based reimbursement account.
+- Child care credit - Working people used to be limited to a $5,000 childcare credit through their employer-based reimbursement account.
 Now, up to $6,000 can qualify for the credit (although the $5,000 still applies to reimbursement accounts).

-Just because you didn’t take advantage of a deduction last year doesn’t mean all is lost.
+- Lost deduction from prior years - Just because you didn’t take advantage of a deduction last year doesn’t mean all is lost.
 Many deductions can be carried over to later years if they’re not used in the year they occur.
 You’ll need to speak with your tax preparer for details, but some examples of holdover deductions include business loses, and charitable contributions.